-Disability is not a barrier: discrimination is – promoting the rights of persons with disabilities in combatting human trafficking
+Promoting the rights of persons with disabilities to combat human trafficking

 December 1, 2022